IBM-Cloud/docs/local/index.md

-{:new_window: target="_blank"}
+{:new_window: target="_blank"} {:shortdesc: .shortdesc}
 #{{site.data.keyword.Bluemix_notm}} Local
 {: #local}
 *Last updated: 15 October 2015*

 {{site.data.keyword.Bluemix}} Local brings the power and agility of the {{site.data.keyword.Bluemix_notm}} cloud-based platform to your data center.
 With {{site.data.keyword.Bluemix_notm}} Local, you can protect your most sensitive workloads behind your company firewall, while staying securely connected and in sync with {{site.data.keyword.Bluemix_notm}} Public.
+{.shortdesc}

 IBM® uses cloud operations as a service to monitor and maintain your environment, so that you can focus on building apps and services that run on top of the environment.
 IBM also handles platform updates, so that you can focus on the business.

 {{site.data.keyword.Bluemix_notm}} Local includes a private, syndicated catalog that displays the local services that are available exclusively to you.
 It also includes additional services that are syndicated from and available for you to use from {{site.data.keyword.Bluemix_notm}} Public.